jnardiello/jnardiello.github.io/_posts/2016-02-03-goodbye-workdigital.md

 layout: post
 title: Goodbye WorkDigital, Goodbye London
 date:   2016-02-04 09:30:00
+description: "Lessons from a year at WorkDigital in London, spanning distributed systems, engineering practices, team collaboration and what came next."
 ---

 January was my last month at [WorkDigital](http://workdigital.co.uk/) and, more generally, in London.
 My year-long journey with them has been a hell of a ride.
 Their domain of work is complex and particularly interesting.
 I owe them the chance of working on some really puzzling problems from which I genuinely learnt a lot.